-- 16 A. Yes.
-I have reviewed the filings in this proceeding as well as some of the filings in Case - No. 13-2385-EL-SSO, currently pending before this Commission.
-Based on that review, - I came to conclusions as to the benefits that would be provided by Commission approval - of the proposed PPA and PPA Rider here, and then balanced them against any potential - 20 negatives, which here relate to any potential costs that might be added onto AEP Ohio - 21 customer bills.
+- 16 EXERCISE? - 17 A. Yes.
+I have reviewed the filings in this proceeding as well as this Commission's - February 25, 2015 order in Case No. 13-2385-EL-SSO ("February Order").
+Based on - that review, I came to conclusions as to the benefits that would be provided by - 20 Commission approval of the proposed PPAs, and then balanced them against any - 21 potential negatives, which here relate to any potential costs that might be added onto AEP - Ohio customer bills.

-22 Q. AND YOUR CONCLUSION?

-As I will explain, I found the potential benefits to be significant.
-But my assessment did not end there.
-Based on the analysis of AEP Ohio witness Dr. Kelly D. Pearce, it appears the PPA Rider and the PPA proposed here would likely result in higher costs for customers very early on, due to extremely low PJM market levels in its western market, but that over time there would be a strong possibility that prices in the PJM western market would rise during the term of the proposed PPA to levels sufficient to reverse that earlier financial customer cost, potentially resulting in an overall positive financial impact on AEP Ohio customers.
-Of course, that financial benefit would be accompanied by the other non-rate benefits that would result under the PPA and PPA Rider.
+1 Q. DO YOU AGREE WITH THE COMMISSION'S DECISION IN CASE NO. 13- 2 2385-EL-SSO REGARDING THE PPA RIDER MECHANISM?
+3 A. Yes.
+I find that the Commission's decision approving the PPA Rider represents 4 constructive regulatory policy.
+However, in reading the February Order, I was sorry 5 that the Commission did not see the beneficial cost-benefit balance of the inclusion of 6 the OVEC entitlements in the PPA Rider.
+I believe it was appropriate for the 7 Commission to permit AEP Ohio to present additional analysis supporting the OVEC 8 component of its proposal in this case.
+9 Q. BASED ON YOUR REVIEW OF THE COMPANY'S AMENDED APPLICATION, 10 WHICH INCLUDES BOTH THE OVEC ENTITLEMENTS AS WELL AS THE 11 AFFILIATED PPA, DO YOU BELIEVE IT IS IN THE BEST INTEREST OF 12 UTILITY CUSTOMERS FOR THE COMMISSION TO APPROVE THIS 13 APPLICATION?
+14 A. Yes.
+Based on the information presented through the testimony of Company witnesses, I 15 believe the Commission should move forward with the approval of including the 16 Affiliated PPA and the OVEC entitlements in the PPA Rider beginning October 1, 2015.
+17 Q. PLEASE EXPLAIN.
+18 A. I found the potential benefits in the PPA Rider with the inclusion of the OVEC 19 entitlements and Affiliated PPA to be significant.
+But my assessment did not end there 20 Based on the analysis of AEP Ohio witness Dr. Kelly D. Pearce, it appears that, while the 21 inclusion of the proposed PPA Rider Units would likely result in higher costs for 22 customers early on, due to extremely low PJM market levels in its western market, over time there would be a strong possibility that prices in the PJM western market would rise during the term of the proposed PPAs to levels sufficient to reverse that earlier financial customer cost, potentially resulting in an overall positive financial impact on AEP Ohio customers.
+Of course, that financial benefit would be accompanied by the other non-rate benefits that would result under the PPAs and PPA Rider.